DonkeyKong/pi-pico-cpp/README.md

 See the `FlashStorage.hpp` header for more technical details.

-> Note: Frequent writes to flash memory may reduce the lifespan of the pi pico.
+> ⚠️ Frequent writes to flash memory may reduce the lifespan of the pi pico.
 Write to flash memory infrequently (i.e.: a few times per day, not 100 times per second)

 ## Button
 ```c++